xixiaofinland/sf.nvim/README.md

 ## Modules

 - `SFOrg`  The module to interact with Salesforce org
-- `SFTerm` The module to build an integrated terminal
+- `SFTerm` The module to run commands in an integrated floating terminal
 - `SFTest` The module to facilitate test running

 Note. use `:h` (e.g. `:h SFOrg`) to read more information.